 I waited, and waited, and waited.
 It never came.
 I was quite upset to think that I had been taken advantage of, and I was just as naïve and trusting as my protagonist in my Endurance mysteries, Grace Kimball.
 I wrote it off as a lesson learned and felt sure I would never see my necklace.

 Here is where the mystery comes in.
 Yesterday, my long-awaited necklace came in the mail.
-It looked like it had been through hellshopkeep1.
+It looked like it had been through hell.
 The mailing label said September 16, 2013.
 The mailing pouch was totally crushed, and when I opened it, the box that contained the necklace was twisted into four parts and a hinge, all lying in the pouch.
 The paper saying “With Compliments,” was ripped into several pieces.

 But my necklace came through unscathed—a truly lucky sixpence.
 Ten months later.